 Tracking Your Own Apps & Sources

-3. In this example we’ll add an iOS app.
-Tell us which country to search first, type your app’s name, hit ‘Search’ and we’ll hunt down your app:
+3. Type your app’s name first, then tell us which country you’d like to search for.
+Simply hit the blue ‘Search’ button and we’ll hunt down your app:

 Whenever you add a new source, we will dispatch our bots to go and grab your reviews, survey responses, support tickets etc. The bots are pretty quick but if you have a large amount of historical data sometimes you’ll have to allow an hour or so for all your data to be collected.

-Repeat the process until you’ve added all the apps and other sources you want to track, and remember to add your competitor’s apps too!
+Repeat the process until you’ve added all the apps and other sources you want to track.
+Remember to add your competitor’s apps too!

 Step 2: Choose How Often You’d Like To Receive Review Emails